Tejas204/Tejas204/README.md

 I am working as an Analyst at Deloitte USI.
 I am a Computer Engineering graduate from VESIT, Mumbai.
 I am interested in full-stack web development, machine learning and deep learning.

+* I am interested in the applications of AI, cryptograohy and full stack web development.
-* I'm based in Mumbai
+* I'm learning React JS, Express JS, MongoDB
+* Other than tech, I like to play badminton
 * You can contact me on tejasdhopavkar2000@gmail.com or on <a href="https://www.linkedin.com/in/tejas-dhopavkar/">LinkedIn</a>
-* I'm learning React JS, Express JS, MongoDB
-* I like to play badminton

 ### Skills